coronary/resume/res.md

 -----

- **Programming Languages**: Javascript, Python, Java
+ **Programming Languages**: Typescript/Javascript, Python, Java

- **Tools/Frameworks**: Git, ReactJs, NodeJs, MongoDB, HTML/CSS, SCSS, Unix Shell, Googling
+ **Tools/Frameworks**: React Native, ReactJs, Formik, Git, HTML/CSS, SCSS, Unix Shell, Googling

-## Projects ##

----

-#### Cookbook.gg ####
-- Actively co-authoring a website for guides and information about fighting games with a focus on Super Smash Brother's Melee using MERN Stack

-#### Software Engineering Final Project ####
-- Created playable game in Java where player ship is chased by several pirateships.
-- Implemented 5 object-oriented design patterns: Observer, Strategy, Composite, Factory, Singleton.

-#### Distributed Systems Assignments ####
-- Created iterative command line messaging application.
-Began as client to client and grew to a server which allowed connections from many clients at once to message back and forth
-- Used Python sockets, and threading module

-#### Python Wrapper for IGDB API ####
-- Created a Python wrapper to interact with the IGDB API for retrieving information on individual video game titles

 ## Work Experience ##

 ---

+#### Software Developer | _Branding Brand_ | September 2021 - Present_ ####
+- Use React, React Native, Typescript, and Javascript development to make world-class mobile applications
+- Partner with all teams and create clear lines of communication
+- Participate in tech spikes and feasibility studies to help flesh out new ideas and unknowns
+- Define testing requirements, and authoring unit and behavioral cases plus working alongside QA to ensure quality
+- Contribute using your awesome verbal and written communication skills
+- Acquire new skills, broaden existing skills, and contribute to others through knowledge sharing and retrospectives

 #### Innovation Lab Intern | _Alight Solutions_ | _June 2019 - August 2019_ ####
 - Developed workflow for creating Angular Libraries to be used in central UI design